medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 NOTE: In `/tmp`, you'll see Ansible Fact files named after the hostname.
 For example, `/tmp/ip-10-250-192-82.ec2.internal`.

-NOTE: Setting `-e cloud_provider=aws` does not work.
--e podsecuritypolicy_enabled=true \
+NOTE: -e podsecuritypolicy_enabled=true \
 -e kube_apiserver_enable_admission_plugins=AlwaysPullImages \

-NOTE: If you see a failuer with the message `target uses selinux but python bindings (libselinux-python) aren't installed.`, then install the `selinux` python page on the computer running Ansible.
+NOTE: If you see a failure with the message `target uses selinux but python bindings (libselinux-python) aren't installed.`, then install the `selinux` python page on the computer running Ansible.
 The command should be something like `python2 -m pip install selinux`.
 I also run the command for `python3`.

 * Setup `kubectl` so that is can connect to the new cluster. **THIS OVERWRITES YOUR KUBECTL CONFIG FILE!**